 Distributing learning content across a network

 The difference between printed and digital content is striking.
 Books can only be distributed across physical locations.
 They don’t update themselves and access is limited by physical distance.
-But on a digital learning platform, search and discovery can be improved by using metadata tags or even individualized recommendations for employees.
+But on a digital elearning solutions platform, search and discovery can be improved by using metadata tags or even individualized recommendations for employees.
 Today, people are comfortable with learning that comes to them effortlessly, rather than time spent in search of a range of subjects and topics.

 With proper planning, digital content can be dynamically served to devices across the entire company.
 The penetration of smartphones and tablets has led to these being available to people 24 hours a day.
 Content can be saved for offline usage, so even when the learner is offline when travelling or in areas with patchy network coverage, learning need not be interrupted

 Building this requires an understanding of delivery and content structure.
 In addition to expertise in creating content that appeals to different levels of learners.